Skip to main content

 Tags are especially powerful because they extend beyond asset organization.
 Once a customer engages with a tagged asset, that tag is automatically applied to the customer’s record and becomes visible in Audience Search.
 This allows you to quickly identify and analyze audiences based on the content and experiences they’ve interacted with.

-In a coming release, you’ll be able to query and segment audiences directly based on tags in Audience Builder.
+Tags can be used directly within Audience Builder, enabling you to query and segment audiences directly based on tags in Audience Builder.
 This will make it easier to create dynamic segments tied to customer interests, behaviors, brands, or markets—without needing to reference individual assets.

 Why it matters: